-Captain Rassello served as Captain on Carnival Cruise line ships (2006-2014) and lately (2014 -2020) as Nautical Director member of the shoreside marine operations at the Company headquarters in Miami .Retired in June 2020 (Covid-19).
-He has expertise in maritime operations related to navigation, as a vessel operator, in port operations at the corporate level, and port administration.
+Captain Rassello is a member of the shore-side marine operations division at Carnival Cruise Lines headquarters.
+He brings knowledge in maritime operations related to navigation and as a vessel operator.
+He has understanding of port operations at the corporate level and port administration.
 As Fleet Captain for Corporate Maritime Quality Assurance, he has background in maritime safety culture and knowledge of corporate and industry standards.
-He represented the cruise industry as a member of the Cruise Lines International Association's (CLIA) Navigation & Hydrographic Working Group and Operations Working Group, comprised of representatives from the major ocean-going cruise lines.
-His geographic expertise is the Caribbean Sea, Gulf of Mexico, north and central Atlantic Ocean, and east Pacific Ocean.
-He represented CCL at CSMART Governance committee and all other nautical related trainings at the Corporate Maritime Training Center (CSMART) in the Netherlands.
+Captain Rassello represents the cruise industry as a member of the Cruise Lines International Association's (CLIA) Navigation & Hydrographic Working Group and Operations Working Group, comprised of representatives from all of the major ocean-going cruise lines.
+He has geographic areas of expertise in the Caribbean Sea, Gulf of Mexico, north and central Atlantic Ocean, and east Pacific Ocean.

+Highlights: He is an experienced Master with 40 years of at-sea experience, 17 years spent as Master on Cruise ships.
+He is responsible for Safety of Navigation, Itinerary/ Voyage Passage Planning, Port Operations, and Port Assessments for the entire fleet of 24 ships.
+He represents CCL at CSMART Governance committee and all other nautical related trainings at the Corporate Maritime Training Center (CSMART) in the Netherlands.
 He is certified in Maritime (BRM/ECDIS), Bridge Resource Management/Electronic Navigation and Marine Incident Investigation Certified and Deputy Director for the Company SIRP (Ship Incident Response Plan).

-Education and Qualifications: Francesco Caracciolo Maritime Academy, Italy.
+Education and Qualifications:

+Francesco Caracciolo Maritime Academy, Italy.